 But you can easily replace the wimpy bass with a sub-woofer or simply add an extra 100 bucks and get the BX8.

 Overall these are good monitor speakers for people who’re just starting they’re audio production and engineering journey.

-If you’re looking for something to replace your home stereo or computer speakers then these will work just fine for you.
+Presonus Eris 3.5 is for you if you’re looking for something to replace your home stereo or computer speakers then these will work just fine for you.